-The list of things I can never walk past is long (and mostly food-related), and right at the very top is an unwaxed lemon.
-I adore lemons and have been judicious over many years never to be without them - a little squeeze of their bright yellow cheeks - their juice seems to find its way into almost everything we eat at home.
-They have brought life to many a vegetable risotto; been popped as delicately as possible up more roast chickens than I care to think about; entirely replaced artificial pectin in countless jars of jam; given my saltimbocca a little extra "jump"; been added to rillettes and hollandaise and fruit salad and biscotti and so much more...
+If I think about it, the long list of things I can never walk past is mostly food-related, and at the very top is an unwaxed lemon.
+I adore lemons and have been judicious over many years never to be without them.
+With a little squeeze of their bright yellow cheeks - their juice seems to find its way into almost everything we eat at home.
+They have brought life to many a risotto; been popped as delicately as possible up more roast chickens than I care to think about; entirely replaced artificial pectin in countless jars of jam; and been added to rillettes, and hollandaise, and so much more.

-Imagining avocado without lemon is completely unthinkable; and as long as there is a bowl full of lemons in the house, I can always, always pull together a wonderful lemon tart.
-They won't keep as long as their waxed counterparts, but when using the zest as in the recipe below, unwaxed fruit is essential though sometimes a little more of a challenge to find - hence why I can never walk past unwaxed lemons, or "de cecco" pasta - but that's another story!
+Imagining an avocado without lemon is completely unthinkable, and as long as there is a bowl of lemons in the house, I can always, always pull together a wonderful lemon tart.
+They won't keep as long as their waxed counterparts, but when using the zest as in the recipe below, unwaxed fruit is essential (though sometimes a little more of a challenge to find) - hence why I can never walk past unwaxed lemons, or "de cecco" pasta - but that's another story!

 1 quantity shortcrust pastry